 A Class B multiple dwelling is "a multiple dwelling which is occupied, as a rule, transiently, as the more or less temporary abode of individuals or families who are lodged with or without meals.
 This class includes hotels, lodging houses, rooming houses, boarding houses, boarding schools, furnished room houses, lodgings, club houses, and college and school dormitories."

-Is my short-term rental in a Class B multiple dwelling?
+Is my home or apartment a Class B Multiple Dwelling?

 Probably not.
 Most residential buildings that people can rent or own to live in full time are not Class B multiple dwellings.
 The definition of a Class B multiple dwelling for purposes of this law is "a multiple dwelling which is occupied, as a rule, transiently, as the more or less temporary abode of individuals or families who are lodged with or without meals.
 This class includes hotels, lodging houses, rooming houses, boarding houses, boarding schools, furnished room houses, lodgings, club houses, and college and school dormitories."